jac459/reason-mpk-mini-mk3/README.md

 # reason-mpk-mini-mk3
 Reason Remote files for Akai MPK Mini MKIII

-# Objectives
+This is a fork of the excellent work of philoSurfer.
+##### Intent is to :
+###### increase the number of controls per synths using groups ===> Use the drumpad to change the group you control, allowing to control 64 elements in the synth with the 8 knobs of the mk3 (ex: pad1 to control the Engine 1 of Scenic, pad2 for Engine 2, pad3 Filter 1, etc...)

+So far the following Synths have rich controls:
+Reason: Europa, Thor, Subtractor, Malstrom, Algoritm, Parsec(1&2), Scenic and Friktion Rob Papen: Go2
+Robotic Bean: Resonans
+Synapse: The Legend, Antidote
+Blamsoft: Expanse
+Softtube: Saturation knob (only 2 knobs, lol)

+Following added devices have basic controls (8 or 16 knobs):
+Reason: Quartet, Sweeper, BVX Vocoder, Layers, Layers Wave Edition, Radical Keys, Processed Piano, Electric Bass, Complex1, Reason Drum Kits, UMPF Club Drums, UMPF Retro Beats, Monotone, Reason Electric Bass, Mimic.
+Audiorealism: abl3

+Many other devices are supported thanks to the work of philosurfer: all the ther reason devices (as far as I have seen), ReSpire, ElectroClap, ...

-* Create a working set of remote files for the new Akai MPK Mini MKIII, which currently does not have a supported set of mappings.
+Create a working set of remote files for the new Akai MPK Mini MKIII, which currently does not have a supported set of mappings.
 The MKII mappings do not work.

 # Install for macOS